radiantearth/stac-spec/README.md

 But efforts will be made to maintain the core fields established in the central [JSON Spec](json-spec/).
 The minimal amount is specified right now, but best practices should emerge with implementation and more will likely be specified.

+## Current version and branches

 The master branch (that you are looking at) is the 'stable' version of the spec.
-Right now the [dev](https://github.com/radiantearth/stac-spec/tree/dev) branch is in flux, incorporating all the improvements from the [ft. collins sprint](https://github.com/radiantearth/community-sprints/tree/master/03072018-ft-collins-co).
-Once all the issues from [milestone 0.4](https://github.com/radiantearth/stac-spec/issues?q=is%3Aopen+is%3Aissue+milestone%3A0.4.0) are closed, with all examples up to date, then dev will merge to master.
+It is currently version [0.4.0](https://github.com/radiantearth/stac-spec/milestone/3) of the specification.
+The [dev](https://github.com/radiantearth/stac-spec/tree/dev) branch is where active development takes place, and may have inconsistent examples.
+Whenever dev stabilizes a release is cut and we merge dev in to master.
+So master should be stable at any given time.
+It is possible that there may be small releases in quick succession, especially if they are nice improvements that do not require lots of updating.

 ## In this Repository